soundways/Iso7064-php/README.md

-# Soundways\ISO7064
+# ISO 7064

-This is an implementation of ISO 7064:1983 Mod 37, 36, intended primarily for use in calculating the check character for [GRid standard 2.1](https://ifpi.org/downloads/GRid_Standard_v2_1.pdf).
+Soundways Iso7064 provides an implementation of ISO 7064:1983 Mod 37, 36, intended primarily for use in calculating the check character for [GRid standard 2.1](https://ifpi.org/downloads/GRid_Standard_v2_1.pdf).

-This package is only available for PHP 7.
+This requires PHP 7.1

 ## Installation